scottybarr/sliderbarr/README.md

 It is AMD-compatible and has a single dependency on [jQuery](http://jquery.com/).

 ## How to use it
+Once you have downloaded and extracted the component you should use the contents of the **dist** directory in the following manner:

 In your web page:
 ```html